forkcms/documentation/module guide/templates.md

 {/iteration:widgetMiniBlogRecentPosts}
 ```

-There are a lot of other things you should know about iterations, such as nesting iterations, the first- and last-option, cycle, ...
-You'll find everything about these on the Cheatsheet.
+There is plenty more you should know about iterations, such as nesting iterations, the first- and last-option, cycle, etc., and you can find all of this on the Cheatsheet.

 > **No $**
-> Mind that in neither in options nor iterations, the variable name is preceded by the dollar-sign.
+> Keep in mind that—in options and iterations—the variable name is NOT preceded by a dollar-sign.

 ## Includes

-Another nice thing about templates is that you can include other templates, just like you do in .php.
+Another nice thing about templates is that you can include other templates, just like you do in PHP.

-E.g. in the backend, you will add the following lines to every action template so all pages start with the same header:
+e.g. in the backend, you will add the following lines to every action template so all pages start with the same header:

 ```
 {include:{$BACKEND_CORE_PATH}/layout/templates/head.tpl}
 {include:{$BACKEND_CORE_PATH}/layout/templates/structure_start_module.tpl}
 ```

-The same way, you can add your own pieces of code that perhaps often return on other pages, without it's necessary to create a widget.
-E.g. a collection of "Share on twitter, facebook, netlog, myspace, ..." buttons.
+In the same way, you can add your own pieces of code that perhaps often return on other pages, without having to create a widget. (e.g. a collection of social sharing buttons)